drkamaon/alriadb-tailscaled/README.md

 Then pipe your secrets
 `fly secrets set MYSQL_PASSWORD=<your_user_pwds> MYSQL_ROOT_PASSWORD=<your_root_pwds> TS_AUTHKEY=<your_tailscale_auth_key> [-a <your_app>]`

-Then go ham on it
+Then go ham on it I guess
 `fly launch [-a <your_app>]`